Which One Works?

 Nutrafol gets amazing reviews about the pills and also about its topical treatments: their shampoo and conditioner clocks up 4.5 stars on Amazon.
 The equivalent set from Hair La Vie gets 4.3 stars.
 Also, Nutrafol offers a separate hair vitamin for men; while Hair La Vie seems to focus primarily on women.

-There’s a big difference between the two brands that we simply can’t ignore, though: and that’s the price.
+There’s a big difference between Hair La Vie vs Nutrafol that we simply can’t ignore: and that’s the price.
 Hair La Vie costs $49 for a bottle, or one month’s supply.
 And you can get a 10% discount, plus free shipping, when you order from their website.

 Nutrafol is a whopping $88 per bottle, or $79 if you join their autoship service (not recommended, as it seems impossible to cancel!)
-You also need to take 4 Nutrafol supplements a day – so your bottle won’t last as long as Hair La Vie, which recommends taking 3 capsules daily.
+Quite a price gap, in my opinion.

 Maybe the price difference has swung it for you already.
 But if you’re still undecided, here’s a quick recap of the two brands.